 More realistically, the ASCOD Light Tank has been supplied to the Royal Thai Marine Corps.
 This is equipped with an integrated manned turret with a 105mm main weapon from LIW, now Denel Systems.
 The main weapon is the 52 calibre GT7 which is capable of firing the full range of 105mm natures available from a wide variety of manufacturers.
 105mm is still a hugely popular calibre.
-An interesting feature of the GT7 is that it doesn’t have a muzzle brake and thus avoids some of the problems with injuring surrounding infantry that such equipped weapons can sometime suffer from.
+An interesting feature of the GT7 is that it doesn’t have a muzzle brake and thus avoids some of the problems with injuring surrounding infantry that such equipped weapons can sometimes suffer from.
 The GT-7 is derived from the venerable Royal Ordnance L7 with a new recoil system.

 If a smaller intermediate weapon was required the Cockerill 90mm MKIII is still available from CMI and would allow a greater number of rounds to be carried.

-The CT-CV is interesting, not because of the Falarick gun launched missile because it also offers a high elevation of 42 degree for use in urban environments although it only has 15 ready rounds, more would be carried on the vehicle and loaded into the automatic loading system under armour.
+The CT-CV is interesting, not because of the Falarick gun launched missile because it also offers a high elevation of 42 degrees for use in urban environments although it only has 15 ready rounds, more would be carried on the vehicle and loaded into the automatic loading system under armour.

 CT-CV has been fitted to the General Dynamics Pandur armoured fire support vehicle, General Dynamics of course being the manufacture of FRES Scout and the Polish Anders armoured vehicle has also been integrated with the turret.

-When we look at these it does not have to be an either or, would, for example, 1 in 3 FRES Scouts fitted with one of these turrets offer an increase in capability worthy of the extra capital and through life cost or are we fine with what we have?
+When we look at these it does not have to be an either-or, would, for example, 1 in 3 FRES Scouts fitted with one of these turrets offer an increase in capability worthy of the extra capital and through-life cost or are we fine with what we have?

 An interesting question.